dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

     RP ->> S: Request canister call
     alt Version is not supported
-        S ->> RP: Error response: Version not supported (20101) else Network is not supported
-        S ->> RP: Error reponse: Network not supported (20201) else Relying party has not been granted the `icrc25_canister_call` permission S ->> RP: Error response: Permission not granted (30101) else
+        S ->> RP: Error response: Version not supported (20101) else Relying party has not been granted the `icrc25_canister_call` permission S ->> RP: Error response: Permission not granted (30101) else